utmstack/UTMStack/mutate/README.md

 - `DB_USER`: The username to authenticate with the PostgreSQL database server.
 - `DB_PASSWORD`: The password to authenticate with the PostgreSQL database server.
 - `ENCRYPTION_KEY`: Key used for encryption within UTMstack.
+- `SERVER_NAME`

 ## Volumes

-- Host Volume: `/utmstack/logstash/pipeline` -> Container Path: `/usr/share/logstash/pipeline`
+- Host Volume: `/path/on/host/to/logstash/pipelines` -> Container Path: `/usr/share/logstash/pipelines`
-- Host Volume: `/utmstack/logstash/pipelines.yml` -> Container Path: `/usr/share/logstash/config/pipelines.yml`
+- Host Volume: `/path/on/host/to/logstash/config/pipelines.yml` -> Container Path: `/usr/share/logstash/config/pipelines.yml`

 ## Getting Started